 Application of oil also depends on the fatty acid contents which determines the oil properties and in turn the nutritional, health and industrial benefits.
 Unsaturated fatty-acids are recommended for healthy consumption, while high saturated fatty acids have been associated to elevated serum cholesterol leading to increased risk of coronary heart diseases (Latham, 2017; Negash et al., 2019).
 High unsaturated fatty acid content of groundnut oil (77.69%) and olive oil (55.54%) are indications of their edibility.
-Linoleic acid (LA, C18:2n=6) and α-linolenic acid (ALA, C18:3=3) are essential fatty acids which serve as precursors to n-6 series of fatty acids such as Arachidonic acid (AA) and n-3 series of fatty acids such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) respectively, through desaturation and elongation process.
-Omega -6 and omega-3 polyunsaturated fatty acids (PUFA) precede the formation of potent lipid mediator signaling molecules known as eicosanoids with the following associated health benefits; immune-stimulation, cardioprotective, anti-hypertensive and anti-inflammatory effects (Petterson et al., 2012; Rajaram, 2014).
+Linoleic acid (LA, C18:2n=6) and α-linolenic acid (ALA, C18:3=3) are essential fatty acids which serve as precursors to n-6 series of fatty acids such as Arachidonic acid (AA) and n-3 series of fatty acids such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) respectively, through desaturation and elongation process. ꞷ -6 and ꞷ-3 polyunsaturated fatty acids (PUFA) precede the formation of potent lipid mediator signaling molecules known as eicosanoids with the following associated health benefits; immune-stimulation, cardioprotective, anti-hypertensive and anti-inflammatory effects (Petterson et al., 2012; Rajaram, 2014).
 Oleic acid has been associated with anti-inflammatory activities through the activation of different pathways of immune component cells (Carrilo et al., 2012).
 Significant amount of oleic acid in groundnut, cashew, palm kernel, oil bean, watermelon and soybean oil extracts compared to olive oil content is an indication that the various oils could serve as anti-inflammatory agent.

 Though dietary saturated fatty acids largely lauric, myristic and palmitic acid are associated with cholesterol-raising effect and atherogenicity, myristic acid is reported to play vital roles in regulation of metabolic pathways and several signal transductions (e.g. Src family of tyrosinase kinases) through the modifications of proteins co-translationally or post-translationally in a process termed N-myristolyation (Zock et al., 1994; Beauchamp et al., 2009).
 According to Rioux et al. (2005), myristic acid at physiological level may participate in the regulation of highly unsaturated fatty acid biosynthesis and metabolism.
 Palmitic acid (PA), the most common saturated fatty acid in the body obtained from diet or synthesized endogenously is also involved in the post translational modification of proteins and also acts as agonists of toll-like receptors (TLR-4) which are regulators of inflammatory processes and secretion of proinflammatory cytokines (IL-1 and IL-6) as well as activation of immune systems (Carta et al., 2017, Ortega and Campos, 2021).
 High concentration of myristic acid in soybean and dominant presence of palmitic acid in oil bean and cashew oil extracts could be an advantage if other controlling factors are not present to influence negative impact.
-According to the report of Cart et al. (2017), detrimental health effects of PA could be related to excessive imbalance of dietary PA/PUFA ratio which may be enhanced by factors such as positive energy balance, excessive intake of carbohydrates (especially mono- and di- saccharides), and a sedentary lifestyle.
+According to the report of Carta et al. (2017), detrimental health effects of PA could be related to excessive imbalance of dietary PA/PUFA ratio which may be enhanced by factors such as positive energy balance, excessive intake of carbohydrates (especially mono- and di- saccharides), and a sedentary lifestyle.
 Methyl esters of which methyl esterate is a member are reported to have antimicrobial and antioxidant properties (Nakiziba et al., 2022).
 Thus, soybean, African nutmeg, palm kernel, oil bean and watermelon oil extracts with significant amount of methyl esterate are potential sources of antimicrobial and antioxidant therapeutic agent.
 The findings in this study are in tandem with the reports of Reetapa et al. (2017) and Akisa et al. (2002).

 CONCLUSION